 I’ve met a few people that have been here multiple times, so that says something good about the place and the work they do.
-I tend to be against the caging of animals, but if they truly are using them to breed and reintroduce some into the wild, that is worthwhile cause.
-Yet at seeing the number of lions on the site, and the cages at what point should breeding stop and the reintroduction begin.
-From talking to people the organization has had setbacks due to government instability, weather, finances, and any number of other reasons.
+I tend to be against the caging of animals, but if they honestly are using them to breed and reintroduce some into the wild, that is a worthwhile cause.
+Yet seeing the number of lions on the site, and the cages at what point should be breeding stop and the reintroduction begin.
+From talking to people, the organization has had setbacks due to government instability, weather, finances, and any number of other reasons.
 There are only 4 stages of the introduction program.
-How many years can be spent in stage 2, waiting for stage 3 to begin, and watching more and more lions being born for the entertainment of tourists only to end up in pens racing for dead animal scraps at the entertainment of visitors.
+How many years can be spent in phase 2, waiting for phase 3 to begin, and watching more and more lions being born for the entertainment of tourists only to end up in pens racing for dead animal scraps at the entertainment of visitors?